tktracker/IntuneDocs/intune/fundamentals/use-docs.md

 ## Consolidation of documentation for Microsoft Endpoint Manager

-To better support combined scenarios for Intune and Configuration Manager, this documentation library will soon (date?) move to `docs.microsoft.com/memdocs/intune`.
-(The Configuration Manager documentation library will later move to `docs.microsoft.com/memdocs/configmgr`.)
+To better support combined scenarios for Intune and Configuration Manager, this documentation library will soon (date?) move to [https://docs.microsoft.com/memdocs/intune](https://docs.microsoft.com/memdocs/intune).
+The Configuration Manager documentation library will later move to [https://docs.microsoft.com/memdocs/configmgr](https://docs.microsoft.com/memdocs/configmgr).
 All links will automatically redirect, so you don't need to make any changes for reading this content.

 If you provide feedback or contribute to articles, some changes are necessary:

-- Existing GitHub issues will remain in the original repository, `github.com/Microsoft/IntuneDocs/issues`.
+- Existing GitHub issues will remain in the original repository, [https://github.com/MicrosoftDocs/IntuneDocs/issues](https://github.com/MicrosoftDocs/IntuneDocs/issues).

   - These issues won't show as open or closed issues in the Feedback section of the linked article.